McIlroy's Open quest starts strongly at St Andrews

 Northern Ireland's McIlroy came into this week as favourite and underlined his threat with a sensational 55-foot putt for birdie on the first hole, and a run of three birdies from the fifth that saw him quickly move to four under.

+The world number two, who won the Canadian Open last month and has finished in the top 10 of each of the year's preceding three majors, talked before the tournament about how "boring" golf wins championships and said after his round: "I'll take boring all day if that's what boring is.

+"There were a couple of adventures in there too, but for the most part it was pretty stress free."

-A solitary bogey on the 13th was atoned for with a superb up and down for birdie on the long 14th.
+A solitary bogey on the 13th - which came after he cosied a 90-foot par putt to tap-in range - was atoned for with a superb up and down from the rough for birdie on the long 14th.

-The world number two, who won the Canadian Open last month and has finished in the top 10 of each of the year's preceding three majors, made terrific par saves on the 16th and 17th holes after poor second shots left him tricky pitches.
+He then made terrific par saves on the 16th and 17th holes after poor second shots left him tricky pitches.

-And he then tapped in for birdie at the last after hitting his drive to the left edge of the green and lagging his eagle putt to six inches.
+And the 2014 Open champion then nudged in for birdie at the last after hitting his drive to the left edge of the green and lagging his 85-foot eagle putt to six inches.

 More to follow.